 Starving children in Africa are highly vulnerable to disease.
 When malnutrition weakens a child, common illnesses become life-threatening.
 See how one child survived thanks to the caring professionals at a hospital supported by Save the Children’s donors.

-In sub-Saharan Africa, a shocking 28 million children are experiencing stunted growth due to malnutrition.
+In sub-Saharan Africa, 28 million children are experiencing stunted growth due to malnutrition.
 Stunting prevents children from developing to their full mental and physical potential, which is largely irreversible.

 Stunting is not the only form of malnutrition that affects children.
 Children with severe acute malnutrition, the deadliest condition of extreme hunger, can succumb to the disease in just a few days.
 Children who die in this way suffer immensely as their vital organ functions slow down and eventually stop.